OGGM/oggm-edu/docs/index.rst

 - The project is supported for a one year period (starting May 2019) by the University of Innsbruck, Förderkreis **1669** – **Wissen** schafft Gesell **schaft**.
-- The project is supported by the German BMBF (FKZ 01LS1602A).
+- The project is supported by the German BMBF (project FKZ 01LS1602A).
+- We are happy to be supported by `Google Cloud | Data Solutions for Change`_ who provided us cloud computing and hosting credits.
 - Zora Schirmeister (student helper from Oct 2018 to March 2019) was supported by the department of
   `Digital Sciences <https://www.uibk.ac.at/zid/abteilungen/lt/>`_ at the